 - Build a website — Use a free website builder to create a professional-looking website for your business.

 - Use social media — Take advantage of social media to promote your business and reach potential customers.
+Have a look at our guide on how to create a Facebook Business page for extra help.

 - Network — Connect with other entrepreneurs and professionals in your industry through online forums, groups, and events.